gtkrshnaaa/paicode/README.md

     pip install --user .
     ```

-3.  **Configure Your API Keys (Multi-Key Support with Smart Rotation)**
+3.  **Configure Your API Key**
-    Pai Code includes a secure, built‑in configuration manager with **Smart API Key Rotation**.
-Keys are stored under your home config and automatically rotate with intelligent rate limit handling.
+    Pai Code uses a simple, secure single-key configuration system.
+Your API key is stored in your home config directory with restricted permissions.

     ```bash
-    # Add keys with IDs (recommended: 3+ keys for best failover)
-    pai config add g1 YOUR_API_KEY_1
-    pai config add g2 YOUR_API_KEY_2
-    pai config add g3 YOUR_API_KEY_3

-    # List stored keys (masked)
-    pai config list

-    # Set the default key to use
+    # Set your Google Gemini API key
-    pai config set-default g1
+    pai config set YOUR_API_KEY

-    # Show a specific key (masked)
+    # Show the current API key (masked for security)
-    pai config show g1
+    pai config show

-    # Remove a key by ID
+    # Remove the stored API key
-    pai config remove g3
+    pai config remove

+    # Validate the current API key
+    pai config validate
     ```

-    **Smart Rotation Features:**
-    - **Automatic failover**: If one key hits rate limit, automatically switches to another key
-    - **Temporary blacklist**: Rate-limited keys are disabled for 10 minutes, then auto-recover
-    - **Zero user intervention**: Retries happen transparently in the background
-    - **Intelligent distribution**: Requests are distributed across all available keys

-    **Recommended Setup:**
-    - Minimum 2 keys for basic failover
-    - 3-5 keys optimal for production use
-    - See `API_KEY_ROTATION.md` for detailed documentation

-    Notes:
-    - Legacy flags like `pai config --set/--show/--remove` are still available but DEPRECATED.
-Prefer the subcommands shown above.
+    **Key Management:**
-    - Keys are securely stored in your user config directory (not in the repository).
+    - Keys are securely stored in `~/.config/pai-code/credentials.json` with `600` file permissions
-    - Blacklist state is persisted across sessions for reliable rate limit management.
+    - Only your user account can access the stored key
+    - You can change your API key at any time with `pai config set <NEW_KEY>`
+    - The new key will be used immediately on the next request (no restart needed)

+    **Notes:**
+    - Obtain your Google Gemini API key from [Google AI Studio](https://aistudio.google.com/app/apikey)
+    - Keep your API key private and never commit it to version control
+    - If you suspect your key is compromised, regenerate it immediately in Google Cloud Console

 4.  **Verify the Installation**